 Abstract Background

-This article explored the chemical constituents of water and ethanol extracts from the whole body of Apis mellifera jemenitica honeybee drones and workers, investigating their effects on glucose tolerance test (GTT) curves through feeding experiments conducted on Oryctolagus cuniculus male rabbits.
+This article explored the chemical constituents of water and ethanol extracts from the whole body of Apis mellifera jemenitica (A. m. jemenitica) honeybee drones and workers, investigating their effects on glucose tolerance test (GTT) curves through feeding experiments conducted on Oryctolagus cuniculus male rabbits.

 Methods